canonical/cloud-init/doc/rtd/reference/datasources/akamai.rst

 In some circumstances, the Akamai platform may send configurations overrides to instances via dmi data to prevent certain behavior that may not be supported based on the instance's region or configuration.
-For example, if deploying an instance in a region that does not yet support metadata, both the local and init stages will be disabled, preventing cloud-init from attempting to fetch metadata.
+For example, if deploying an instance in a region that does not yet support meta-data, both the local and init stages will be disabled, preventing cloud-init from attempting to fetch meta-data.
 Configuration overrides sent this way will appears in the ``baseboard-serial-number`` field.